 - The best view spot in town, hands down.
 Full bar, great outdoor dining in good weather.
 Lots of glass windows when it's not.
 It's all about the view, so be sure to come during daylight hours.
 Even if for a Bloody Mary at noon.

 - Little River Inn bar, Little River (1 mile south)

 - The closest in proximity to Glendeven -- just one mile south.
-This large property has a restaurant with views of the lovely well-lit landscaping out the large windows.
+This large property has a restaurant with views of the lovely well-lit landscaping out the large dining room windows.
 But it's the little bar that has the killer views, and when you manage to get a seat there, you won't want to leave.
 Order food, and have a favorite cocktail.
 Time it for sunset and you've got a memory to last a good while.
 Or at least until the next spot on this list.

 - Stanford Inn bar, Mendocino (1 mile south)

 - So, this is a large property known for it's vegan food restaurant and crunchy-granola and wooden-walls feel, and we like it just fine.
 As far as the drinks at the bar goes, we had the best margarita here.
 Ever.
 It needs to be done by the regular 'tender.
 He makes it like Mama used to make.
 Or with some kind of other ju-ju that makes it better than any you've ever had.
 Have it with the mushroom tacos or the terrific guacamole.
 Now, it's not a Mexican food place per se, but you may as well keep with the margarita theme because why not.

 - Albion River Inn's bar, Albion (four miles south)